Check out details from our 2023 event below and check back later for information on 2024!

 • Parking and entry are FREE.

-• Lawn chairs and/or blankets are welcome & encouraged.
+• Lawn chairs and/or blankets are welcome & encouraged

-• Outside food and beverages are prohibited.
+• Outside food and beverages are prohibited, food and beverage vendors will be on-site

-• Leashed dogs are allowed at this event.
+• Leashed dogs are allowed at this event

 Volunteer with Us!